 Nothing is Something

-Your kids WILL get much of the education out of free play that you are trying to provide them with structured activities.
+Your kids WILL get much of the education out of free play that you are trying to provide with structured activities.
 Just seek out a balance of structured to unstructured.
 It’s natural for kids to entertain themselves – we just need to let them.